Wordless Wednesday Contrasts

 IMG_5174.JPG And Brian’s Top Chef experience details were interesting, too: He didn’t get to speak to his wife for FIVE weeks.
 They take away your wallet, your keys, your cell — everything.
 And then, if I’m getting this correctly, they send frequent letters reminding you of your obligation to remain silent on the outcome of the show.
 With respect to the filming, each day, there’s either a quick challenge, or a main preparation.
 In Brian’s opinion, the only quick challenge that mattered was the one that took place at the French Culinary Academy (I’m sure I’ve gotten this incorrect).
 And speaking of culinary academies in general, in his opinion, those interested in his line of work would be better served volunteering for a few hard days with a chef, then signing on to work in that kitchen (if you passed the chef’s scrutiny) and learning from the ground up.
 You’d earn money as you were learning, as opposed to paying nearly 50K going to an academy.
 Sounds good to me.
 Maybe in my next life since I’ve essentially learned by trial and error, reading, by example, and anything else that counts for the last 40 years or so.

 Other points of interest in the evening: Brian recommended many local places to find great ingredients, and fresh food.
-I did know of a few, but a couple I can’t wait to schlep to are & Spice" target="_blank">San Diego Coffee, Tea, and Spice which concocts the spice mixtures Brian used, and Specialty Produce which is where the chefs in San Diego get their goods.
+I did know of a few, but a couple I can’t wait to schlep to are San Diego Coffee, Tea, and Spice which concocts the spice mixtures Brian used, and Specialty Produce which is where the chefs in San Diego get their goods.
 Now how could I have NOT known about this?
 Unbelievable.
 I’m there this coming Saturday.

 News at Eleven.